-NPF and the American Academy of Dermatology have released four sections of the new clinical guidelines outlining best practices for managing psoriasis.
+The National Psoriasis Foundation (NPF) and the American Academy of Dermatology (AAD) have released five sections of new clinical guidelines outlining best practices for managing psoriasis.
 The guidelines, which were published online in the Journal of the American Academy of Dermatology, were developed by an expert group composed of dermatologists, a cardiologist, a rheumatologist and patient representatives.

-The two guideline sections published in 2019 relate to biologic therapies, comorbidities, phototherapy and pediatric patients.
-There will be two more sections released in 2020.
+The published guideline sections relate to biologic therapies, comorbidities, phototherapy, pediatric patients and systemic non-biologic therapies.
+The sixth section, topicals, is expected in Summer 2020.
 Together, they represent the first updating of psoriasis treatment guidelines in a decade.
 They provide health care professionals, patients, insurers and caregivers with the most accurate, up-to-date, evidence-based approaches for the treatment and monitoring of people with psoriasis.

-There are many different phototherapy treatment options, and some types of phototherapy are better for certain types of psoriasis.
+There are many different phototherapy treatment options available.
+However, some are better for certain types of psoriasis.
 Phototherapy can also be used in combination with other types of psoriasis treatments.
-A dermatologist should also consider patient preference, including dosing frequency, cost, and proximity to a phototherapy unit, before beginning phototherapy treatment.
+A dermatologist should also consider patient preference, including dosing frequency, skin tone (doses may very based on this factor), cost and proximity to a phototherapy unit, before beginning phototherapy treatment.

 Provides a detailed discussion of the efficacy and safety of the most commonly used medications – including methotrexate, cyclosporine and acitretin – and recommendations to assist prescribers in initiating and managing patients on these treatments.
 The guideline discusses newer therapies, including tofacitinib and apremilast, and briefly reviews other medications, including therapies that are no longer widely used for the treatment of psoriasis.